Air Fryer Recipe

 Method

-- Boil the potatoes with their skins on until fork-tender, about 20 minutes.
-Drain and let cool slightly before peeling.
+- Boil the potatoes in their skins until fork-tender, about 20 minutes.
+Drain them, then leave to cool slightly before peeling.

-- Mash the potatoes into a smooth consistency using a potato ricer or masher.
+- Mash the potatoes until smooth, using a potato ricer or masher.

-- Dust a clean work surface with flour.
-Add flour, mashed potatoes, egg yolk, salt, rosemary, and thyme.
-Gently mix to form a soft dough.
+- Lightly flour a clean work surface.
+Add the flour, mashed potatoes, egg yolk, salt, rosemary and thyme, then gently bring everything together into a soft dough.

-- Divide the dough into quarters.
-Roll each piece into a long sausage shape about 2 cm in diameter.
-Cut into 2 cm pieces and optionally create ridges with a fork.
+- Cut the dough into quarters.
+Roll each piece into a long sausage shape about 2 cm across.
+Slice into 2 cm pieces and, if you like, press in ridges with a fork.

 - Preheat the air fryer to 190°C (375°F) for about 5 minutes.

-- Arrange gnocchi in the fryer basket in a single layer.
-Spray lightly with olive oil.
-Fry for 8-10 minutes, shaking the basket halfway through.
+- Lay the gnocchi in the fryer basket in a single layer.
+Spray lightly with olive oil, then fry for 8-10 minutes, shaking the basket halfway through.

 Why this works in an air fryer